MohdSharik99/NETFLIX_MOVIES_AND_TV_SHOWS_CLUSTERING/README.md

 Section 6: In this section we have perform various clustering methods to find out best no. of clusters and for validation we have used Silhouette score and elbow curve where ever it is applicable.

-finally we have reached to the conclusion that the optimal no. of clusters that can be formed using the given data is 3
+finally we have reached to the conclusion that the optimal no. of clusters that can be formed using the given data is 8

+Conclusions:
+1: In this section we have simply loaded our dataset into google colab and explored the basic information about data.
+2: In section 2 we have dealt with missing values and imputed the missing values depending on the certain assumption so that we do not miss out important information of the data.
+3: In this section We have foused on the EDA part where we have performed a detailed EDA on all the possible columns we have drawn a lot of insights even though the data in some columns was not in appropriate format such as cast, listed_in etc.
+4: in this section we have dealt with outliers where we have used general way remove categorical outliers and then we have used isolation forest to remove numeric outliers and visualise out data before and after the process.
+5: In this section we have performed NLP to find out which are the top 10 similar movies and TV shows
+6: In this section we have perform various clustering methods to find out best no. of clusters and for validation we have used Silhouette score and elbow curve where ever it is applicable.
+7: in this section we have prepared the data for machine learning.

+finally, we have reached to the conclusion that the optimal no. of clusters that can be formed using the given data is 8.